steininger/interface-doc/doc/appendix-fr-boi-tva-decl-30-10-30/data-structures/data-structures.md

 ### Charge Items Entry

-Charge Items entriy is defined accordingly to the French law.
+Charge Items entry is defined accordingly to the French law.
 This entry determines which counter will be used to sum up the value of the sales tax field (normal, discounted-1, discounted-2, zero or special) for the individual services.
 It is required for signature creation.

 This table describes additional fields of the Charge Items Entry applicable to the French market.